danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 ---

 Then, it happened.
-Miranda, in her usual scattered fashion, popped her head in for a quick "what's what?" when she noticed something was off.
+Eleanor, in her usual scattered fashion, popped her head in for a quick "what's what?" when she noticed something was off.
 "Where exactly is the org chart, Benji?"
 Her voice shattered the workspace chaos, demanding attention like only a force of nature could.
 Sure enough, the org chart had vanished into the void, scooped up by the clutches of Benji's unchecked automation.

 > **AI TOOL USAGE:**
 > - Benji finally awakened to reality.
 He scrambled to pull an emergency summary of the project with the help of **Otter.ai**, which he had recently integrated to capture spoken updates during meetings.
 In a bid of desperation, he fired off the command to regenerate the essential document while reviewing the echoes of their formal discussions.